Inter-Regional Report on Gender Equality and the Political Empowerment of Women

 The objective of the study was to explore the links between an enabling environment for civil society, sustainable economic and social development, and the fulfilment of the Agenda 2030 for Sustainable Development.

-Voluntary Supplemental Indicators for Goal 16 for inclusive, just and peaceful societies
+Voluntary Supplemental Indicators for Goal 16 on inclusive, just and peaceful societies

 To achieve the SDGs, the world community has agreed on a set of indicators to measure progress.
 This process has identified a range of indicators that tap critical aspects of the SDG Agenda, but for several of the goals, and perhaps particularly for SDG 16, the current crop of indicators still falls short of covering the full letter and spirit of the goals.